 The decision on the allocation of PaPs and RC on the Corridor is taken by the C-OSS on behalf of the IMs/AB concerned.
-The capacity allocation principles are laid out in the Framework for Capacity Allocation (FCA), according to article 14.1 of the RFC Regulation, that is part of the Corridor Information Document.
+The capacity allocation principles are laid down in the Framework for Capacity Allocation (FCA), according to article 14.1 of the RFC Regulation, and described in the Corridor Information Document.